sendgrid/wordpress/readme.txt

 == Changelog ==

-= 1.11.3 =
+= 1.11.4 =
+* Fixed an issue where TO field recipients could not see each other in the email header = 1.11.3 =
 * Fixed an issue where the send test form was displayed when no API key was set
 * Fixed an issue where the subscription test form was not displayed for the default contact list